 Careers that require intuition -- the ability to quickly see the truth and have a keen sense of insight -- need people who show right-brain dominance.
 Their ability to quickly spot patterns, spot similarities and see through distractions makes them excellent problem solvers and innovators.
 As a result, careers such as architectural, chemical, civil and computer engineers make sense for people who enjoy this right-brained specialty.

 Careers that require people who see the big picture and think holistically -- able to quick spot connections and interdependence among pieces of a system -- tap into the talents of the right hemisphere.
 Their focus on the system at large and how things are related make them expert in diagnosis, coordination and comprehension.
 As a result, careers such as nutritionists, health practitioners, machine operators and casino dealers keep the right brain engaged.
+These careers often require problem-solving skills that make these great jobs for right-brained people.

 - OECD-Centre for Educational Research and Innovation: The Left Brain/Right Brain Myth